 Step #2 – open the necessary tab in GIMP

-If you want to enlarge image without losing quality with GIMP, you’ll need to find out a thing or two about that image, mostly, its current size.
+If you want to enlarge the image without losing quality with GIMP, you’ll need to find out a thing or two about that image, mostly, its current size.
 Suppose, your image is 6,000×4,000p in size.
-In GIMP, resizing an image starts from clicking the tabs Image -> Scale Image.
+In GIMP, resizing an image starts by clicking the tabs Image -> Scale Image.

 You’ll open a window where the Image Size is specified – its width and height.
 Clicking the arrows up and down right nearby those indications, you can conveniently adjust the size of an image.

 Moreover, there’s a chain-like icon beside the arrow, with the help of which you can block and unblock your picture’s dimensions ratio.
 That way, by changing one parameter (e.g., width), the connected parameter will change automatically (e.g., height).

 Besides the chain-like icon, the points of width and height measurement are indicated – pixels (px) by default.
 You can change it if need be.
 For that, simply click it and select any other option from the dropdown list.

 Now, you need to specify a new size of your image.
 This can be done simply via keyboard (simply input the desired parameters) or by correcting the number with Tab.
 Don’t forget that if your parameters are ‘chained’, they are to change in sync.

 When you enlarge an image in GIMP, once you’re done with configuring width and height, you’ll need to adjust the resolution parameters – X and Y. We’d strongly recommend leaving both these parameters identical.
 The customized resolution will define the overall image quality, i.e., the amount of displayed graphics data per point of dimension.

 Keeping the resolution ratio corresponding positively affects the end quality of an image.
 On the other hand, however, this makes the image file larger.
 So it’s better to go by an implicit rule of everyone who’s been using GIMP or similar scaling editor for some time already: